arturomurga2000/arturomurga2000/README.md

 ### Projects I’ve worked on

 **[TicketQueue](https://github.com/Toofie2/TicketQueue)**
-A website for buying tickets to concerts, games, shows, and other events.
-I worked on the shopping cart and purchasing functionality.
+A team project for browsing events and going through a demo ticket purchase.
+I worked on the storefront, event search, ticket selection, and shopping cart, along with styling and bug fixes.

 **[BigBuskingCougars](https://github.com/AustiNguyenJ/BigBuskingCougars)**
 A VR game built in Unity.
 I helped troubleshoot issues, fix bugs, and work on the pause menu and settings UI.